maxwellito/breaklock/readme.md

 - Make the pattern class flexible to have a short release after attempts (for chrono mode)
 - Make the offline stuff
 - Think about iconography and shite
+- SMMOOOOOTHNESS EVERYWHEEEEEERE!!

 ## Fun stuff

-- Add triangle building while making a pattern
+- Add triangle building while making a pattern (with filters and colors)

 ## Com shite